Larson, DeLauro and Himes declare victory Connecticut US Reps declare victory

 Larson, DeLauro and Himes declare victory

-The final votes were not tallied yet, but U.S. Reps.
-John Larson, Jim Himes and Rosa DeLauro all Democrats, declared victory late Tuesday.
+The final votes are not yet tallied, but U.S. Reps.
+John Larson, Jim Himes and Rosa DeLauro, all Democrats, declared victory late Tuesday.

+DeLauro, D-3rd District, told reporters late Tuesday, “Tonight we celebrate, and tomorrow the work begins.”
+She ran against wealthy businesswoman Margaret Streicker, who put more than $1.6 million of her own money into her campaign and mounted a vigorous effort.
+Justin Paglino of the Green Party also sought DeLauro’s seat.

-“I think it’s a safe bet that I’ve won,” Larson, D-1st District, said.
+“I think it’s a safe bet that I’ve won,” said Larson, D-1st District, shortly after the polls had closed.
+He was amassing a margin of victory of nearly two to one as the count continued.

-He also said he had not received a concession call from his Republican opponent, West Hartford council member Mary Fay.
+At that time, he had not received a concession call from his Republican opponent, West Hartford council member Mary Fay, he said.
 “But she could be trying to call.”
 Thomas McCormick of the Green Party was also in the 1st District race.

 Himes, D-4th District, also said he is confident he’s won his race against GOP opponent Jonathan Riddle.